-Save Song to Favorite Folder allows you to save the current song in one of your favorite folders.
+Save Song to Favorite Folder (option+shift+S) allows you to save the current song in one of your favorite folders.

-Save Song(s) to Text on clipboard or file(s): You can copy the current song, including the chords and other information (title, key, tempo, form, style, etc.), as a text file or save it as a text file.
+Save Song(s) to Text on Clipboard or File(s): You can copy the current song, including the chords and other information (title, key, tempo, form, style, etc.), as a text file or save it as a text file.
 You can also use a batch mode to apply the feature to all songs in a folder.